 Corderyl J. Martin, saxophonist, composer and educator serves as Co-Director of Bands at Whitthorne Middle School in Columbia, Tennessee.
-He also serves as conductor of the Ethos Jazz Ensemble, an audition-based youth jazz ensemble in the Middle Tennessee area.
+He also served as conductor of the Ethos Jazz Ensemble, an audition-based youth jazz ensemble in the Middle Tennessee area.

 At age nine, Martin, a native of Columbia, Tennessee, began formal musical studies on the piano.
 By the time he reached junior high, he made the transition to saxophone and began to investigate the mechanics and language of improvisational music.